The Volokh Conspiracy

 The point is not that experiences of racism are like these other experiences or to cast real experiences of racism in a negative light.
 The point is that one cannot prove or disprove generalizations simply based on personal experiences.
 This is a pretty basic rule of statistical reasoning that seems to have been lost on many people who should know better.
 Just because one experiences racism (as I have) does not show that racism is widespread or deeply ingrained, any more than one's experience with a smoker who did not develop cancer shows that smoking doesn't cause cancer.

 As Hsiao explains, one major pitfall of relying on personal "lived experience" is that it can't tell us whether the experience in question is representative.
 I myself have personal experience with a number of matters relevant to political debates, including poverty, anti-Semitism, immigration, and online death threats.
-But it would be mistake to generalize based on these events, without knowing how typical they are.
+But it would be a mistake to generalize based on these events, without knowing how typical they are.
 In my recent book on immigration, I briefly recounted part of my own story, but tried to emphasize only the parts that more systematic data shows are representative of broader trends.
 And, before I wrote the book, I spent years studying immigration-related issues.
 One person's necessarily limited and sometimes unrepresentative personal experience was no substitute for that.

 The issue of representativeness is far from the only pitfall of privileging the views of those with lived experience.
-In many cases, people who have experienced some type of evil do not have any special insight on how to address.
+In many cases, people who have experienced some type of evil do not have any special insight on how to address it.
 As I have pointed out previously, victims of school shootings don't necessarily have any special insight on how to prevent such events from recurring.
 The same is often true of victims of racism, anti-Semitism, and many other kinds of oppression and injustice.

 Further, it's important to emphasize that members of the groups in question often differ among themselves about how to address the wrongs they have suffered.
 The left can cite survivors of school shootings who say the solution is more gun control.
 The right, in turn, points to those who say the answer is more gun rights.

-Barack Obama and Clarence Thomas are both black men who grew up in largely fatherless homes, and have experienced racism and discrimination (Thomas, perhaps more so, because he grew up in then-segregated Georgia).
+Barack Obama and Clarence Thomas are both black men who grew up in largely fatherless homes, and have experienced racism and discrimination (Thomas, perhaps more so, because he grew up in then still-segregated Georgia).
 Both have written eloquent memoirs based on their experiences.
 Yet they also have drawn very different conclusions from them.
 If you credit the lessons Obama derived from his experience, you have to reject much of Thomas's—and vice versa.
 If there is a way to resolve the disagreement between them, it requires systematic analysis of evidence.
 Privileging either man's lived experience is of little help.

 Perhaps the conundrum could be resolved by saying we should privilege the views of the majority within the group in question.
 The majority of African-Americans hold views closer to Obama's than Thomas's.
 So perhaps we should privilege former's lived experience over the latter's, when the two conflict.
 But majority public opinion is often influenced by ignorance, partisanship, and a variety of other biases.
 That's true of a wide range of groups.
 Thus, we cannot assume that majority opinion within a given group is necessarily the "correct" interpretation of that group's lived experience.